oliveoilexpert/typo3-copy-presets/README.md

 ## Features

-- 📋 **Quick Content Copying**: Add a "Copy Preset" button next to every "Create new content" button in the page module
+- 📋 **Quick Content Copying**: Add a "Paste preset" button next to every "Create new content" button in the page module
 - 📁 **Organized Presets**: Group presets by page for easy organization
 - 🎨 **Wizard Interface**: Familiar wizard UI similar to the new content element wizard
 - 📦 **Container Support**: Full support for b13/container - copies containers with all children